IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/01_igGrid_CellMerging_Advanced.md

 ![](images/igGrid_CellMerging_Advaced_duplicate_physical.jpg)

-This is useful when using physical Cell Merging together with Cell Updating.
-Then only the first cell in the merge group will be updated.
+When using cell updating to update the value of a merged cell, only the value of first cell of the group is modified.
+That cell will lose its merged state.
 The rest of the cells will remain merged.

 ### <a id="merge-null"></a> Null strategy

-Cell Merging provides also the ability to merge based on null cell values.
-This scenario differs from the "duplicate" method of merging, because in order the merge two cell, the second cell needs to have *null* value.
-The first cell can have any value, even *null* as well.
+Cell Merging also provides the ability to merge based on `null` cell values.
+This scenario differs from the "duplicate" method, because in order the merge two cell, the second cell needs to have a `null` value.
+The first cell can have any value, even `null` as well.

 Let's have the following data: